matchavez/mc/pages/02.documentation-project/default.md

 .md   |

-.md    |--->  script in Atom/VSCode  -->  combined document  --> plugin for style --> output PDF or HTML
+.md    |--->  script to combine document --> render using plugin for style --> output PDF or HTML

 .md   |